Pyrbor/lomt/README.md

+## `THIS REPOSITORY IS OPEN ONLY FOR ARCHIVING PURPOSES, LOMT WAS REPLACED BY NAVPEDIA AND IT'S NOT WORKED ON SINCE NOVEMBER 12 OF 2022.
+AND NAVPEDIA IS NOT FULLY RELEASED YET, THE CURRENT NAVPEDIA VERSION IT'S ALSO ARCHIVED INDEFINETILY.`

+---

 # the lomt web browser collection
 lomt or the lomt web browser collection, it's a project by a single developer, me, to create a public massive collection of web browsers.